maddiew22/clinic-management-system/README.md

 # clinic-management-system

-Start the backend with npm run dev
+Start the backend with npm run dev.
-Start the frontend with npm start
+Start the frontend with npm start.